-This machine has a sleek and well-refined exterior that complements its powerful bread making technologies.
+This machine has a sleek and well-defined exterior that complements its powerful bread-making technologies.
 It has dual efficient heaters that promote faster baking and uniform browning.
-A pair of blades kneads the dough more efficiently, while giving you the shape of a traditional loaf of bread.
+A pair of blades knead the dough more efficiently while giving you the shape of a traditional loaf of bread.
 The Virtuoso Plus is not only excellent in making white bread.
-It can accommodate whole wheat, multigrain, and other ingredients to produce gluten-free, sugar-free, vegan, and salt-free breads at a mere push of a button.
+It can accommodate whole wheat, multigrain, and other ingredients to produce gluten-free, sugar-free, vegan, and salt-free loaves of bread at a mere push of a button.

-The only downside is that the Virtuoso Plus can only make a maximum of 2 pounds of bread.
-It is quite expensive, too.
+The only downside is that Virtuoso Plus can only make a maximum of 2 pounds of bread.
+So it is quite expensive, too.

-Nevertheless, if you are after a bread machine that takes care of every single process in making breads, then the Zojirushi Virtuoso Plus is for you.
+Nevertheless, if you are after a bread machine that takes care of every process in making bread, then the Zojirushi Virtuoso Plus is for you.

 2. Runner UpCuisinart CBK-100 Compact Automatic Bread Maker

-Cuisinart offers home bakers the chance to make fantastic breads easily and at a price that is more reasonable than other brands.
-The company’s CBK-100 is a small kitchen appliance that can create up to 12 different types of breads in 3 different sizes and 3 different shades of browning.
+Cuisinart offers home bakers the chance to make fantastic slices of bread easily and at a more reasonable price than other brands.
+The company’s CBK-100 is a small kitchen appliance that can create up to 12 different types of bread in 3 different sizes and 3 different shades of browning.

 The CBK-100 looks a lot like the Zojirushi Virtuoso Plus.
-It can also make European breads and gluten-free courses at a touch of a button.
-There is also a bake-only function that is perfect for certain recipes, plus a backup system in case of power failure.
+However, it can also make European pieces of bread and gluten-free courses at a touch of a button.
+There is also a bake-only function perfect for certain recipes, plus a backup system in case of power failure.

 One comment about the Cuisinart CBK-100 is its small user interfaces.
 The screen is small and quite dark.
 The prints or labels of the different functions are also small.
 This can be an issue for people with visual problems.

-Despite this, the Cuisinart CBK-100 remains a good option for those who want an effortless way to make homemade breads.
+Despite this, the Cuisinart CBK-100 remains a good option for those who want an effortless way to make homemade loaves of bread.
 It is compact, intuitive, and affordable, too.

 3. Budget PickHamilton Beach 29882 Digital Bread Maker

-The Hamilton Beach 29882 is an affordable bread machine that makes fascinating breads in a jiffy.
-This is a kitchen appliance that is best for small families and other households who do not consume as much bread as other families.
+The Hamilton Beach 29882 is an affordable bread machine that makes fascinating bread in a jiffy.
+This kitchen appliance is best for small families and other households who do not consume as much bread as other families.

-While this bread maker is inexpensive, it does not skimp on the features that make bread making easy and fun.
-You can program the appliance to make your preferred bread or choose one from any of the 12 options available onboard.
+While this bread maker is inexpensive, it does not skimp on the features that make bread-making easy and fun.
+You can program the appliance to make your preferred bread or choose one from any 12 options available onboard.
 It also allows you to choose from three different crust settings.
 The appliance will not occupy that much space, too.

 The Hamilton Beach bread maker also comes with a gluten-free bread cycle.
 Unfortunately, the outcome is not as consistent as other products.
-Also, this is a single-paddle device that can make cube-shaped breads.
+Also, this is a single-paddle device that can make cube-shaped pieces of bread.